 2) Grab some games

-What's the point of getting a swanky new game console if you don't have awesome new games to play on it?
-Here's a look at three of the biggest and best games you ought to play, three other recent digital titles that are cheaper and should be faster downloads, and finally some pointers on finding 4K streaming movies and TV shows.
+What’s the point of getting a swanky new game console if you don’t have awesome new games to play on it?
+Here’s a look at three of the biggest and best games you ought to play, three other awesome digital titles that are cheaper and should be faster downloads, and three of last year’s best games that are still worth playing today.
+And finally, we have some pointers on finding 4K streaming movies and TV shows.

-And if you're looking for even more PS4 game ideas, our list of Christmas picks spotlights 10 of the best releases from the last year, while our list of the best PS4 games to date showcases 20 excellent games.
+And if you’re looking for even more PS4 game ideas, here’s our list of the 25 games that every collection needs.

 Stream in 4K